NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 behind our support for DigitalGlobe/Maxar images is to create models of ice and bare rock.
 Those are the type of images that we have tested with and have focused on.
-If we can make models of wooded or urban areas, that is a bonus, but we can’t provide any advice for how to perform or improve the results if you choose to use ASP in that way.
+If we can make models of wooded or urban areas, that is a bonus, but we can't provide any advice for how to perform or improve the results if you choose to use ASP in that way.

-ASP can only process Level 1B satellite images, and cannot process DigitalGlobe/Maxar’s aerial images.
+ASP can only process Level 1B satellite images, and cannot process DigitalGlobe/Maxar's aerial images.

 The camera information for DigitalGlobe/Maxar images is contained in an XML file for each image.
 In addition to the exact linear camera model, the